 The hint is in the name, painful bladder syndrome.
 This is also known as interstitial cystitis, however recent literature has been moving towards utilizing the former name as it is more encompassing.
 The International Continence Society identifies painful bladder syndrome as:

-Complaint of suprapubic (above the pubis) pain related to bladder filling
+Complaint of suprapubic (above the pubis but below the belly button) pain related to bladder filling

 Absence of proven urinary infection or obvious pathology; accompanied by other symptoms